 Yes!
 We’d like everyone to take part each time we visit.
 But it’s up to you to decide whether or not to take part each time.
 If you miss a survey, you can still remain in the study and do the next survey.

-Even if you haven’t taken part for a while, we would love you to take part in the age 25 survey.
+Even if you haven’t taken part for a while, we would love you to take part in the next survey.
 There’s a lot we can learn from how your lives have changed since you last took part even if we don’t have all the details of your life in between.

 Each survey is important because we focus on different aspects of your lives each time we get in touch.
 The more information that the study gathers about your life over time, the more valuable it becomes.
 This is why we so value your unique and continued contribution.